 On the final day, as the crew packed up the supplies and took photos, the owner of a restaurant across the street, Butcher & Bee, invited the crew to have their final meal in Nashville at the restaurant.
 The crew was treated to a table full of delicious Middle Eastern inspired dishes.
 The staff's kindness was a true example of southern hospitality.

 In Florence, Alabama, the program stayed with DOTR friends and tattoo artists, Ulyss Blair and Eva Jean at a beautiful lakeside residence.
 The tranquil space afforded the program a much needed opportunity to work on their artwork for the gallery exhibition at the end of the program.
 The program explored Florence, stumbling into an amazing concert by the grammy winning blues musician Alvin Youngblood Heart.
 A Mississippi legend.

 Ulyss and Eva took great care of the crew and had an awesome dog named Tater that kept the DOTR dog Yuki company.
 The house the crew stayed in was out of a movie providing photo shoot opportunities in every room at every moment.

-Ulys and Eva competed on Spike TV's Ink Master Season 9 and run their own tattoo parlor, Allegory Arts.
+Ulys and Eva are famous tattoo artists who competed on Spike TV's Ink Master Season 9 and run their own tattoo parlor, Allegory Arts.

 April 17th - April 20th

 DOTR returned to one of our favorite cities, Atlanta.
-The Atlanta PBR rep, Luis, hosted the Program in his cul-de-sac and as he is known to do, made sure they experienced the city.
+The Atlanta PBR rep, Luis, hosted the Program in his cul-de-sac and as he is known to do, made sure the crew experienced the city.